saikrishnajadhav2006-netizen/aifarmerquery/README.md

 # aifarmerquery
-this is my first repository
+this is my first repository.
+autor -sai krishna